Gnosder/Gaming/Fugue Wrath/gridania.md

             Ability: Hymm of Adventure -- Spend 1 MP to grant an ally +2 to any check.
 If they spend a FP on that check they get a +4 to their reroll.
         Pyros's Harp Bow (Short Bow)
             Hunter's Serenade -- Song: Attacks with this weapon gain a bonus to attack rolls equal to your performance skill.
             Adder's Sting -- Song: Attacks with this weapon poison targets on hit.
 The poison DC is equal to 10 + performance; imposes disadvantage.
+Poisoned targets take 2 damage per round.
     Loot: Pyros's Bow

 ### 8 - Westshore Pier
     Wrath Infused Water Elemental
-    Loot: Folding Boat, damaged but still operable.
+    Loot: Folding Boat, damaged but still operable, Cap of water Breating,

 ### 9 - Shaded Bower
     Empty